MLA Examples

 “Obstacle.”
 Merriam-Webster, www.merriam-webster.com/dictionary/obstacle?utm_campaign=sd&utm_medium=serp&utm_source=jsonld.
 Accessed 15 Dec.
 2017.

 Title of Book.
-Other contributors (if available), Version (if available), Publisher, Publication date.
+Contributors (if available), Version (if available), Publisher, Publication date.
 Title of Website, URL.
-Date of access (optional).
+Date of access (if publication date unavailable).

 Author (if available).
 “Title of Web Page.”
 Title of Website, Publisher (if available), Publication date (if available), URL.
-Date of access.
+Date of access (if publication date unavailable or if page was removed or altered).

 Author (if available).
 “Title of Video.”
-Title of Website, uploaded by (Other contributors), Publication date (if available), URL.
-Date of access.
+Title of Website, uploaded by Contributors, Publication date (if available), URL.
+Access date (if publication date unavailable, or if video was taken down or altered).